laanhema/dev-cybersecurity-checklist/README.md

   - Strip unnecessary rights from database users
   - Protect cookies (for ex. bind cookies to specific IP-addresses and accept only those)
   - Set up Web Application Firewall (WAF) rules
   - DDoS protection services (for ex.
-CloudFlare)
+CloudFlare has one)